Sep 27 2024

 Still, you can’t have confidence in even the best-planned defenses until they’ve been put to the test.

-Different Types of Security Testing
+Three Main Types of Security Tests

 Security leaders may take advantage of a variety of tests to better understand their risk exposure.
 The three main categories of tests are vulnerability assessments, penetration tests and red team exercises.
 These terms are not interchangeable; each represents a distinct type of security testing and comes with its own advantages and disadvantages.